osifo/osifo.dev/content/posts/embedded-rust-intro/index.md

 #### Repo setup
 Now that we have that out of the way, we can begin with the project - I'll it `whacky`.

-First I need to setup the project repository, using [Cargo](https://doc.rust-lang.org/cargo/getting-started/first-steps.html) - Rust's package manager.
+First I need to setup the project repository using [Cargo](https://doc.rust-lang.org/cargo/getting-started/first-steps.html) - Rust's package manager.

 1. I'll be using express-if's template for generating embedded rust projects.